EtayM/universal-metadata-standard/README.md

 `MediaType`: any assigned [Media Type](https://www.iana.org/assignments/media-types/media-types.xhtml) by the Internet Assigned Numbers Authority (IANA).

 ## Examples

-You can use the [Metadata Debugger](https://metadatadebugger.com) (placeholder url) tool to view, manage, and create metadata that conforms with this standard.

 <details>
   <summary>Basic Sword: A very simple metadata file.</summary>